betsykk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8. Every addition to true knowledge is an addition to human power
+Write a script that displays the result of BREATH to the power LOVE